Why is Grounding Important?

 From a scientific perspective, the Earth is electrically conductive and carries a mildly negative charge.
-Therefore, direct contact with the Earth evens out the positive store that builds up in the human body, neutralizing the internal bioelectrical environment.
+Therefore, direct contact with the Earth evens any positive charge that builds up in the body.
+As a result, touching the ground neutralises the internal bioelectrical environment.
 These electrons also offset reactive oxygen involved in the body’s immune and inflammatory responses.

 Signs that you are ungrounded: